pookjw/Kerberos_Algorithm_Swift/README.md

 Success!
 ```

 **Make sure that selected Client is signed up to selected Server!!!
-If it didn't you will see AS.AS_ERROR.**
+If it isn''t you will see AS.AS_ERROR.**

 ## To Do